What's the difference between object

 !

-It means that a function taking a {}
+This implies that a function taking {}

 will happily accept most values: